Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Shop the Emergency Essentials Monthly Specials: The monthly specials at Emergency Essentials feature discounts of up to 35% off sometimes a bit more.

 One of the items being featured this month is the Volcano Collapsible Grill with Propane Attachment.
-The price on sale is $126.99 including the propane attachment.
 You can read about the Volcano stove in my review SurvivalWoman Review: Volcano Collapsible II Stove but note that I did not purchase the propane attached and wish I had, It costs a lot more to add it later.

 Something else to consider this month are the Freeze Dried Diced Apples which are a must have for your morning oatmeal.
 But not to be left out, there are veggies too.
 The deluxe supply of Freeze Dried Vegetables includes 18 #10 tins of the following veggies in various quantities: Broccoli, Cauliflower, Sweet Corn , Green Beans, Green Peppers, Green Peas, Mushrooms, Potato Dices, Spinach, and White Onions.